 Modern Russia, Eurasia, and the Soviet Union; migration and diaspora; borders; comparative empires

 In his research, Professor Scott (Ph.D.
-University of California, Berkeley) explores migration and diaspora within and beyond the imperial borders of Russia and Eurasia.
-His book, Familiar Strangers: The Georgian Diaspora and the Evolution of Soviet Empire, looks at the USSR not simply as a Russian empire, but as an “empire of diasporas,” where politics, culture, and economics were defined by the mixing of a diverse array of mobile nationalities.
-Following the history of Georgians beyond the Georgian republic from 1917 to the present, the book examines the evolution of the Soviet multiethnic empire from the perspective of its most prominent internal diaspora.
+University of California, Berkeley) explores migration and diaspora within and beyond the borders of Russia and Eurasia.
+His first book, Familiar Strangers: The Georgian Diaspora and the Evolution of Soviet Empire, moves past the typical divide between center and periphery, and colonizer and colonized, that guides most scholarship on empire to look at the USSR as an “empire of diasporas” defined by the mobility of diverse national groups inside its borders.
+Investigating Georgian political, cultural, and economic networks across Soviet territory, the book examines the evolution of Soviet empire from the perspective of its most prominent internal diaspora.
+Familiar Strangers received the Vice Chancellor for Research Book Publication Award, was an honorable mention for the Council for European Studies Book Award, and a finalist for both the Central Eurasian Studies Book Award and the Joseph Rothschild Prize in Nationalism and Ethnic Studies.

 - Familiar Strangers: The Georgian Diaspora and the Evolution of Soviet Empire.
-New York: Oxford University Press, 2016.
+New York: Oxford University Press, 2016; 2017 (paperback).
+Russian-language edition (Moscow: New Literary Observer), 2019.

 - “Edible Ethnicity: How Georgian Cuisine Conquered the Soviet Table” Kritika: Explorations in Russian and Eurasian History 13, 4 (Fall 2012): 831-858.

 - Organized Crime and Corruption in Georgia (Co-editor and contributor).
-London and New York: Routledge, 2007; 2013.
+London and New York: Routledge, 2007; 2013 (paperback).

 Professor Scott teaches graduate and undergraduate courses in Russian, Soviet, and world history.
 His classes emphasize the diversity of Russia and the Soviet Union and examine Russian history’s global dimensions.
 In teaching, he draws extensively on literature, film, and music and encourages his students to consider what everyday life can tell us about broader historical changes.